 - can critically read, cite, analyze and understand scientific literature

 - can independently communicate scientific information clearly and precisely, both written and oral forms for both general public and specialists in the field.

 - can apply his/her knowledge and skills in new areas, for solving advanced working tasks and also in contribution to innovation.

 - can reflect on their professional practice, work in groups, manage report writing, presentation, and function in a multi-disciplinary team.

 Technological skills are highly appreciated by the industry.
-With a M.Sc. degree in engineering, you will have excellent job opportunities in the oil and gas industry, in the maritime industry and in the public administration.
-Our engineers work with the development of new technical solutions in engineering companies.
-Other engineers are responsible for the supervision of different kinds of industrial facilities, including modifications, maintenance and operations.
+With a M.Sc. degree in Technology and safety, you will have excellent job opportunities in various industries such as oil and gas industry, maritime industry and public administration.
+Our graduated students work with the development of new technical solutions in engineering companies.
+They are responsible for the supervision of different kinds of industrial facilities, including modifications, maintenance and operations.
 Engineering is a global business, and you may have an international career.
-Research and education may be an option, or further study on Ph.D. level.
+Research and education may be an option, or pursuing your study on Ph.D. level.